alisiafadini/ROCKET/README.md

     ./scripts/download_alphafold_params.sh ./openfold/resources
     ```

-    Note: You can download openfold weights if you want to try
+    Note: You can download OpenFold weights if you want to try

     Append the following line to `<path_to_your_conda_env>/etc/conda/activate.d/env_vars.sh`, you should have created it from the previous step